Application-level Benchmarking of Quantum Computers using Nonlocal Game Strategies: Experiments

-To further simplify the search for strategies, we restrict the players to 2 qubits each, since 2 qubits suffice to represent $c \in \{0,...,\chi_q - 1\}$.
-Additionally, \cite{MR2} imposes constraints on the optimal quantum strategy, i.e., that Bob's measurement operators are complex conjugate to Alice's, halving the number of measurement parameters $\phi$ required.
-We use a measurement layer per player of general single-qubit $U$ gates, a CNOT from qubit 0 to qubit 1, and finally $R_y$ gates applied to each qubit, resulting in 8 parameters per question or 112 in total (in our code, this is the \texttt{U3Ry} layer).
+To simplify the search for strategies, we restrict the players to 2 qubits each, since 2 qubits suffice to represent $c \in \{0,...,\chi_q - 1\}$ using a binary encoding.
+We also impose a known constraint on an optimal strategy for synchronous games \cite{MR2, helton2021synchronous}: Bob's measurement operators are complex conjugate to Alice's, halving the number of measurement parameters $\phi$ required.
+We use a measurement layer per player of general single-qubit $U$ gates, a CNOT from qubit 0 to qubit 1, and $R_y$ gates applied to each qubit, resulting in 8 parameters per question or 112 in total (in our code, this is the \texttt{U3Ry} layer).

-We simulated 500 trials of DPO, achieving a minimum energy of $E = -1.0000$.
+We classically simulated 500 trials of DPO, achieving a minimum energy of $E = -1.0000$.
 We remove the gates added by ADAPT with $|\theta_i| < 10^{-4}$.
-The corresponding circuit was then converted into a Qiskit circuit (Fig. \ref{fig:circuit}), and the evaluation using the classical \texttt{AerSimulator} confirmed a 100\% win rate, providing experimental evidence of the proof in \cite{MR2}.
-For brevity, we exclude the 112 parameters $\phi$ in this paper, but they can be found in our code repository.
-The strategy was then submitted to 11 IBM quantum devices with 4 or more qubits (Fig. \ref{fig:g14_error}).
+The corresponding circuit was then converted into a Qiskit circuit (Fig. \ref{fig:circuit}), and the evaluation using the classical \texttt{AerSimulator} confirmed a 100\% win rate (Fig. \ref{fig:g14_error_aer}).
+The 112 parameters $\phi$ can be found in our code repository (see \ref{app: data}).